2018 HSA contribution limits have been released by the IRS, raising contribution limits, minimum deductibles, and maximum out-of-pocket expenses.

 2018 HSA Contribution Limits

-Starting January 1, 2018, annual maximum contribution levels will rise for both individual and family coverage.
-Account holders with individual coverage will be able to contribute $3,450, a $50 increase from 2017.
-Those with family coverage may contribute up to $6,900, a $1,500 increase from 2017.
+Starting January 1, annual maximum HSA contribution limits will rise for both individual and family coverage.
+Account holders with individual coverage will be able to make maximum HSA contributions of $3,450, a $50 increase from 2017 HSA contribution limits.
+Those with family coverage may contribute up to $6,850, a $100 increase from 2017.

 Minimum Deductible for HDHPs